Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 By “simple,” we don’t mean asking third-grade students kindergarten-level questions, even though they would love that!
 Instead, ask questions that are considered simple for their specific English language learner level.

-The CCQs should be drafted with the lesson level in mind and also the students’ level.
+The CCQs should be drafted with the lesson level in mind as well as the students’ levels.
 Otherwise, much time may be wasted on explaining small details and meanings that are not applicable or appropriate to the level being taught.
 Tailor the CCQs as precisely as possible to the lesson and students’ needs.

 3. Use several styles of CCQs.

-Another great rule for making CCQs is to use several styles of these questions.
-You may ask yes/no questions, either/or questions, and simple ‘Wh’ questions to check the various aspects of the target language.
+Another great rule for making CCQs is to use several types of questions.
+You may ask yes/no questions, either/or questions, and open-ended wh- questions to check the various aspects of students’ understanding of the target concept.
 Each type of question elicits a different kind of response.
 Some responses will have short or yes/no answers, while other questions will create dialogue and extended responses from the student.

-Whichever style of CCQs you choose, make sure to direct CCQs to specific students, not always to the whole class, the same students, or the best students; cover as many students as possible.
+In addition to varying the styles of your questions, be sure to direct CCQs to specific students, not always to the whole class, the same students, or the best students.
+It’s important that all students are being assessed.

 4. Consider vocabulary usage.

-This could be a biggie and cause confusion over the simplest topics.
-Do not add unfamiliar vocabulary or new language to CCQs; it just muddies the attempt to gauge understanding of the concepts at hand.
+Unfamiliar vocabulary in CCQs can cause confusion.
+Be sure you don’t add unfamiliar vocabulary or new language to CCQs; it just muddies the attempt to gauge understanding of the target concepts.
 Reflect on how you may have felt learning the language.
 Even if English was your first language, it might’ve been difficult to grasp many new concepts if the teacher used unfamiliar or difficult vocabulary words.

 Many times, our students may be feeling the same way.
-Using language they’ve already learned or been introduced to will help them follow along easier and feel confident that they’re making progress in each lesson.
+Using language they’ve already learned or been introduced to will help them follow along more easily and feel confident that they’re making progress in each lesson.

 5. Use media and mix it up.